Christoph Koncz: Biography

 Between 2018 and 2024, Christoph Koncz performed on the "Brüstlein" Stradivarius of 1707 on generous loan by the National Bank of Austria.

 His conducting debut at the 2013 Salzburg Mozartwoche was followed by concerts at such prestigious venues as the Berlin, Cologne, Hamburg and Munich Philharmonie, Vienna Musikverein and Konzerthaus, KKL Lucerne and Concertgebouw Amsterdam as well as at the Salzburg Festival.

-During the 2024/25 season, Christoph Koncz will appear for the first time with the Wiener Symphoniker, Israel Philharmonic Orchestra, Orchestra Sinfonica di Milano, Utah Symphony Orchestra and return to the London Symphony Orchestra, Hong Kong Philharmonic and Orchestre Métropolitain de Montréal.
-He will also conduct performance series of Don Giovanni at the National Theatre Prague and Die Zauberflöte at the Opera North Leeds as well as a new production of La traviata at the Opéra national du Rhin.
-He will conduct the première of Christopher Wheeldon's narrative ballett The Winter's Tale with music by Joby Talbot at the Wiener Staatsoper.
+During the 2024/25 season, Christoph Koncz made his debuts with the Wiener Symphoniker, Israel Philharmonic Orchestra, Orchestra Sinfonica di Milano, Utah Symphony Orchestra and returned to the London Symphony Orchestra, Hong Kong Philharmonic and Orchestre Métropolitain de Montréal.
+He also conducted performance series of Don Giovanni at the National Theatre Prague and Die Zauberflöte at the Opera North Leeds as well as a new production of La traviata at the Opéra national du Rhin.
+He conducted the première of Christopher Wheeldon's narrative ballett The Winter's Tale with music by Joby Talbot at the Wiener Staatsoper.

+During the 2025/26 season, Christoph Koncz will appear for the first time with the Cleveland Orchestra at their famed Severance Music Center.
+He will among others return to the Philharmonia Orchestra London, Swedish Radio Symphony Orchestra and Deutsches Symphonie-Orchester Berlin.
+He will conduct a new production of Hänsel und Gretel at the Opéra national du Rhin Strasbourg and a performance series of Don Giovanni at the Wiener Staatsoper.